propi/rdfrules/core/README.md

-# RdfRules Core - Scala API
+# RDFRules Core - Scala API

-This is the core of the RdfRules tool written in the Scala language.
+This is the core of the RDFRules tool written in the Scala language.
 It has implemented main functionalities and four basic abstractions defined in the [root](https://github.com/propi/rdfrules).

 ## Getting Started